-To examine the overhead of parallelism, Figure 5(b) shows the number of packets sent as a function of $\alpha$ for the two approaches.
-In both cases, the overhead increases roughly linearly with $\alpha$ , with loose approach generating roughly twice as many messages as the strict approach.
-Given that for fixed $\alpha$ the performance off strict and loose parallelism are quite similar, this suggests that strict parallelism is the better choice for the current Kad network.
-To more directly compare the two, Figure 5(c) factors out $\alpha$ by plotting the performance as a function of the overhead.
-From this, we see that asymptotically the performance of strict and loose parallelism are surprisingly similar.
-A large number of messages represents the upperbound on performance: no amount of increased parallelism will significantly improve it.
-At the low-end, the two perform the same since the two approaches result in identical behavior for the special case $\alpha = 1$ .
-However, the sweet-spot for strict parallelism ( $\alpha = 3$ ) is significantly better than the sweet-spot for loose parallelism.
+To examine the communication overhead of parallel lookup, Figure 6(b) shows the number of packets sent as a function of α for the two approaches.
+In both cases, the overhead increases roughly linearly with α , with the loose approach generating roughly twice as many messages as the strict approach.
+Given that for fixed α the performance of strict and loose parallelism are quite similar, strict parallelism is the better choice for the current Kad network.
+To directly compare the two, Figure 6(c)factors out α by plotting the lookup hops as a function of the overhead.
+This figure shows that asymptotically the performance of strict and loose parallelism are surprisingly similar.
+A large number of messages represents the lower bound on lookup hops: no amount of increased parallelism of any kind will significantly improve performance.
+At the low-end, the two perform the same since the two approaches result in identical behavior for the special case $\alpha = 1$.
+However, the sweet-spot for strict parallelism ($\alpha = 3$) is significantly better than the sweet-spot for loose parallelism.

-In summary, these observations show that strict parallelism with $\alpha=3$ is a good choice for the current Kad network.
-Higher values of $\alpha$ and loose parallelism substantially increase overhead without much change in performance.
-Also, our findings in Figure 6 provide evidence of the correctness of our analysis in Section III.
+In summary, these observations show that strict parallelism with $\alpha = 3$ is a good choice for the current Kad network.
+Higher values of α and loose parallelism substantially increase overhead without much change in performance.
+Also, Figure 5 provides strong evidence for the correctness of our analysis in Section III.

 Comparing with eMule: As part of creating kLookup, we also attempted to exactly reimplement eMule 0.46a's lookup algorithm.
 We validated this mode of kLookup by extending tcpdump to decode Kad packets and performing lookups for the same key using kLookup and eMule itself to verify their similarity.
-In the process of implementing eMule's lookup algorithm, we discovered a few bugs which significantly degrade its efficiency.
+In the process of implementing eMule's lookup algorithm, we discovered a few bugs [17]-[19] which significantly degrade its efficiency7.

 As part of our study, we wanted to compare the performance of eMule's current lookup algorithm with and without the bugs, in the hope that it will be of use to the eMule developers.
-Again, we example performance in terms of hops and latency and overhead in terms of the number of messages.
-These experiments are based on more than one-thousand experiments of using kLookup form unique and randomly selected sources and destinations.
-With the bugs fixed, eMule's lookup algorithm is $\alpha=3$ with loose parallelism.
+Again, we examine performance in terms of hops and latency, and overhead in terms of the number of messages.
+These experiments are based on more than one-thousand experiments using kLookup from unique, randomly-selected sources and destinations.
+With the bugs fixed, eMule's lookup algorithm is $\alpha = 3$ with loose parallelism.